lolo57130/power_nmap/scripts/README_SCRIPTS_DIRECTORY.txt

 	it generates a tabulation separated values formatted output :
 		- the list of couples <MAC address	vendor (if known)>
 		- the number of MAC addresses for each vendor if the --group-by-vendor argument is passed input : nmap XML file or nmap XML output from pipe output : a TSV text file (it will be overwritten if it exists) or the standard output

+# pnm-extract-words.py :
+	extract interesting found words (like name of services, associated product and additional informations) it also count the number of occurences of each word input : nmap XML file or nmap XML output from pipe output : a TSV text file (it will be overwritten if it exists) or the standard output